YAGF - graphical front-end for cuneiform and tesseract

 Source Code (requires CMake to build):

-The project SVN repository and bug tracker are available at http://code.google.com/p/yagf
+The project GIT repository and bug tracker are available at http://code.google.com/p/yagf

 Contact me: firstname.lastname@example.org